 This directory structure is exactly the same as your hierarchy of folders and files on a Mac or a Windoze box.
 You already know that folders can contain files and other folders.
 This is also true in a UNIX environment.
-We will show UNIX commands that do all the things you already know how to do in a graphical environment.

 To make a new directory in Mac or Windoze, you right click in the open folder and choose a menu for making a new folder.
 In UNIX, the mkdir command makes a one or more new directories.
 It requires at least one argument, the name(s) of the director(ies) you are creating.
 Let us make a directory by typing makes a directory called Projects; this directory is now empty.
-We can always get rid of an empty directory or directories by typing a commad like there where garbageDirector(ies) stands for the directory or directories you wish removed.
+We can always get rid of an empty directory or directories by typing a command like there where garbageDirector(ies) stands for the directory or directories you wish removed.